 - Click Continue on the initial Boot Camp Assistant Introduction window.

-- Select Create or remove a Windows partition and then click Continue
+- Select Remove Windows 10 or later version and then click Continue

 - You’ll be prompted to enter your password – do so and then click OK.